Lori-Ann Muenzer: Career

+1987 to 2004

 Muenzer became a cyclist in 1987.
 Six years later, she turned professional.
 Muenzer underwent physical therapy after a clavicle fracture during April 1994.
 Her injury prevented her from competing at the 1994 Commonwealth Games.
 She stopped racing between 1994 and February 1996 due to tendonitis.
 Muenzer experienced additional injuries leading up to 2000.

 As a Track Cycling World Championships competitor, Muenzer received silver at the 2000 World Championships in the sprint.
 During the sprint at the 2001 edition, she received bronze.
 Muentzer competed in the time trial that year and received silver.
 She received bronze in the sprint during 2004.

 Muenzer won bronze at the 1998 Commonwealth Games during the sprint.
 Her podium finishes at the 2002 Commonwealth Games were "silver in the women's sprint ... [and] bronze in the 500-metre time trial."
+During that year's closing ceremony, she represented Canada as their flagbearer.

 At the 2000 Summer Olympics, she was 13th in the track time trial.
 During the 2004 Summer Olympics, she was seventh in the track time trial.
 Muenzer won gold in that year's women's sprint.
 She was "the first Canadian ... to win an Olympic cycling gold medal."
 She remained the only Canadian until Kelsey Mitchell received gold at the 2020 Summer Olympics.